India seizes armed "anti-piracy" ship owned by US security firm

 "At the moment the documents are still awaited," Kumar told Reuters.
 "We have to see how valid are the documents that they do produce towards their entry into Indian waters and carrying arms and ammunitions."

-The Sierra Leone-flagged ship Seaman Guard Ohio belongs to Virginia-based AdvanFort, a maritime security firm that specialises in anti-piracy operations.
+The Sierra Leone-flagged ship Seaman Guard Ohio belongs to Virginia-based AdvanFort, a maritime security firm that specializes in anti-piracy operations.
 AdvanFort and the U.S. consulate in Chennai were not immediately available for comment.

 Kumar said the ship was approached and detained on Friday night.
 He said Indian authorities had been assured they would receive documentation within an hour of the detention, but that 24 hours later the ship's master had still not produced them.